scc-digitalhub/sdk-docs/docs/reference/objects/dataitem/kinds.md

 ## Table

 The `table` kind indicates that the dataitem is a generic table.
-It's usefull if you intend to manipulate the dataitem as a dataframe, infact it has some methods to do so.
+It's usefull if you intend to manipulate the dataitem as a dataframe, in fact it has some methods to do so.
 The default dataframe framework we use to represent a table as dataframe is `pandas`.

 ### Table spec parameters